 Savory Italian sausage, bell peppers, and creamy Havarti provide an amazing combination of flavors and textures.
 The sausage is packed with flavor and loaded with protein.
 You could also make this with my homemade chicken Italian sausage to lighten things up a bit!

 I’ve shared countless videos on how to make the perfect egg bake on Instagram.
 I’m the egg bake queen, if I do say so myself.
 There’s no rubbery, dense, dry egg bakes in this house, and this sausage egg bake is one of our favorites!
-As I mentioned above, this is very versatile.
+This is very versatile.
 Feel free to swap some ingredients out to suit your taste.
 However, I have some tips below for different veggie options and why you should cook some of them beforehand.

-This hearty, healthy make-ahead breakfast bake is perfect for anyone looking for high-protein breakfast ideas or who needs some delicious, easy recipes!
+This hearty, healthy make-ahead breakfast bake is perfect for anyone seeking high-protein breakfast ideas or those looking for delicious, easy recipes.

 Sausage Egg Bake

-Whether you’re cooking for one or you have a large family, spending a little time on food prep helps reduce stress in the kitchen and helps you pull together quick meals throughout the week.
+Whether you’re cooking for one or have a large family, spending a little time on food preparation helps reduce stress in the kitchen and enables you to pull together quick meals throughout the week.
 This is why I love ingredient prepping.
-My Italian sausage was already cooked as part of that prep, but you can use any cooked protein here, like bacon, pancetta, or ham.
+My Italian sausage was already cooked as part of the preparation, but you can use any cooked protein here, such as bacon, pancetta, or ham.
 Having the sausage cooked and the veggies already prepped helped me get this breakfast egg bake in the oven even quicker!

 Main Ingredients

 - Eggs.
 I used seven large eggs because I like a thicker egg bake.
-The amount of eggs you use really depends on how thick or thin you want it.
+The amount of eggs you use really depends on how thick or thin you want the mixture to be.
 A thinner egg bake would be perfect for sandwiches, while a thicker one can be eaten on its own.

 - Cottage cheese.
-I talk a lot about how to cook with cottage cheese on the site because it can be finicky.
+I often discuss how to cook with cottage cheese on the site because it can be finicky.
 Rather than repeating myself, you can read the post I linked above for some of my tips.

 - Havarti cheese.
-Havarti cheese is absolutely delicious and so underrated in my opinion.
+Havarti cheese is absolutely delicious and, in my opinion, underrated.
 It gives a creamy, buttery flavor that complements the rest of the dish.
 I use it almost exclusively in place of mozzarella, which I think has zero flavor.

 - Italian sausage.
 You can’t have a sausage egg bake without sausage!
 I’m a big fan of shortcut ingredients, and sausage is one of my favorites.
 It’s packed with flavor and loaded with protein.

 - Veggies.
-I used bell peppers because I love the combination of sausage and bell peppers, but use whatever you like.
-Scallions give a subtle onion flavor.
-I use scallions in place of onions a lot in my cooking.
+I used bell peppers because I love the combination of sausage and bell peppers, but feel free to use whatever you prefer.

 - Seasonings and herbs.
 Since the Italian sausage packs so much flavor, additional seasonings are optional.
 I added a few to jazz it up, but I wouldn’t run out and buy them if you don’t have them.